 Outside of internships, where else can you find mentorship opportunities?

 AH: Students and professionals should remember there are lots of avenues for mentorship.
-At LPR, several of us regularly speak at PRSSA chapters, university courses and conferences.
+At Three Box, several of us regularly speak at PRSSA chapters, university courses and conferences.
 We also invest in our local Public Relations Society of America chapters—the parent organization of PRSSA—and encourage young professionals to continue a lifelong pursuit of growth.

 Meaningful mentorship can make the difference for individual students and the future of PR as a profession.
 There were several people who invested in me during the early years of my career, and now it’s my responsibility and pleasure to give back to the next crop of PR professionals.